IndyIndyIndy/TYPO3-Performance-Tips/README.md

 );
 ```
 + I often stumble upon plugin configurations, that were initially set up as completely uncached for each action during development and never adapted after that.
 If your action doesn’t involve server-side user interaction (or something similar), it is probably better off cached.
 + Sometimes it can be useful to deliver a completely cached web page and load uncached parts of the page via ajax.
-(The trade off would be more http requests in the frontend)
+(The tradeoff would be more http requests in the frontend)
 + If your action needs to be uncached, but also contains computing-intensive parts, that can be cached, consider using the caching framework to cache and fetch these parts from a CacheBackend.
 See: https://docs.typo3.org/typo3cms/CoreApiReference/ApiOverview/CachingFramework/Developer/Index.html?highlight=cache

 ### Caching Framework